 7. Nursemaid’s Elbow

-Nursemaid’s elbow or pulled elbow is a very common injury in toddlers because their bones are still soft and move out of place easily.
+Nursemaid’s elbow or pulled elbow is a prevalent injury in toddlers because their bones are still soft and move out of place quickly.
 When you swing them, it’s easy to pull their elbow out of place.

 Fortunately, it is very easy to fix this type of injury.
 A doctor will be able to reset your child’s elbow without much difficulty.

 Your child can pick up a splinter from anywhere, especially if they like to play outside.
-Bits of wood, thorns, or pieces of gravel can easily work their way under their skin.
+Bits of wood, thorns, or pieces of gravel can quickly work their way under their skin.

-Getting them out is important to stop your child from getting an infection.
+Getting them out is essential to stop your child from getting an infection.

 Remove the splinter using a sterilized pair of tweezers.
-If you can’t get at the splinter easily, you may need to prick the skin to get at it.
-Once it’s out, make sure to clean the area using an antibiotic ointment.
+If you can’t get at the splinter quickly, you may need to prick the skin to get at it.
+Once it’s out, cleans the area using an antibiotic ointment.

 9. Broken Teeth

-If your child suffers a tooth injury of any kind, this can be very stressful and traumatic for both you and them.
-Often their gums will bleed heavily so the problem looks worse than it is.
+If your child suffers a tooth injury, this can be very stressful and traumatic for both you and them.
+Often their gums will bleed heavily, so the problem looks worse than it is.
 Nevertheless, acting could help save a tooth.